nuxeo/nuxeo-drive/nuxeo-drive-client/digital_signature.md

 ### Obtaining a signing identity

-To sign code, you need a code signing identity, which is a private key plus a digital certificate.
+To sign code, you need a code signing identity, which is basically a private key plus a digital certificate.

 #### Trusted certificate, required for the released application

 Such a certificate is needed to pass the system validation.
+Just follow these steps.

-- Get a Developer ID certificate from Apple (99$ / year).
+- Get a Developer ID account from Apple (99$ / year).

+- Generate a Certificate Signing Request for Code Signing Certificates using `openssl` under Linux:

+        openssl req -out CSR.csr -new -newkey rsa:2048 -nodes -keyout privateKey.key

+    You will need to enter Distinguished Name information such as country code, city, etc.
+    This will create the Certificate Signing Request file: `CSR.csr` and the associated private key: `privateKey.key`.

+- Connect to the Apple Developer Center and add a new Mac Certificate choosing Production / Developer ID / Developer ID Application.
+There you need to upload the `CSR.csr` file.

+- Download the Developer ID Application certificate: `developerID_application.cer`.

-- Import the certificate to the build machine's keychain:
+- Import the Developer ID Application certificate into one of the keychains of your build machine:

-    1. In Keychain Access (available in `/Applications/Utilities`), choose File > Import Items.

-    2. Choose a destination keychain for the identity.

-    3. Choose the certificate file.

-    4. Click Open.
+        security import developerID_application.cer -t cert -k <keychain_path>

+- Import the private key into the same keychain:

+        security import privateKey.key -t priv -k <keychain_path>

+- Check that the code signing identity has been well imported:

+        security find-identity -p codesigning

+    This should output something like:

+        Policy: Code Signing
+          Matching identities
+          1) D0B169B814372554E879CABC1B63E785909533E8 "Developer ID Application: NUXEO CORP (WCLR6985BX)"
+             1 identities found

+          Valid identities only
+          1) D0B169B814372554E879CABC1B63E785909533E8 "Developer ID Application: NUXEO CORP (WCLR6985BX)"
+             1 valid identities found

+- You're done, your signing identity is ready to use for code signing on the build machine!

 #### Self-signed certificate, for tests only!